 - a.
 To the extent feasible and prudent, onshore facilities other docks, or road and pipeline crossings, will not be sited within 500 feet of fishbearing streams.
 Additionally, to the extent feasible and prudent, facilities will not be sited within one-half mile of the banks of the main channel of the Colville, Canning and Sagavanirktok, Kavik, Shaviovik, Kadleroshilik, Echooka, Ivishak, Kuparuk, Toolik, Anaktuvuk and Chandler Rivers.
 Facilities will be not be sited within 500 feet of all other fishbearing waterbodies.
 Essential facility siting will be allowed in buffer areas in those instances where no other suitable sites are available.
 Facilities will not be sited within buffers unless the Director, after consulting ADF&G, determines that such facility restrictions are not feasible or prudent.
 Road and pipeline crossings must be aligned perpendicular or near perpendicular to watercourses. - b.
-No facilities will be sited within one-half mile of identified Dolly Varden both overwintering/spawning areas on the Kavik, Canning and Shaviovik Rivers.
-Road and pipeline crossings will not be sited within these buffers unless the Director, after consulting ADF&G, determines that such facility restrictions are not feasible or prudent.
-Exception ADF&G.
+No facilities will be sited within one-half mile of identified Dolly Varden overwintering and/or spawning areas on the Canning, Shaviovik, and Kavik rivers.
+Notwithstanding the previous sentence, road and pipeline crossings may only be sited within these buffers if the lessee demonstrates to the satisfaction of the Director of Oil & Gas, ADNR, and the Director of Habitat, ADF&G, in the course of obtaining their respective permits, that either (1) the scientific data indicate the proposed crossing is not within an overwintering and/or spawning area; or (2) the proposed road or pipeline crossing will have no significant adverse impact to Dolly Varden overwintering and/or spawning habitat.